mstanczy/git-workshop/README.md

 ```
 git reset --hard ORIG_HEAD
 ```
-7.  display "git history" and notice that our recent merge was reverted back and we're again in the state where footer and master branches are separated.
+7.  display the list of commits and notice that our recent merge was reverted back and we're again in the state where "footer" and "master" branches are separated.
 ```
 git history
 ```